Georgetown University MSF Admissions – Our Holistic Approach

-We accept either a GMAT or GRE score in your application and don’t prefer one over the other.
+We accept either a GMAT or GRE score and don't prefer one over the other.
 Unlike your GPA, which may vary depending on the school you attend, these graduate exam scores are a standardized way for the MSF Admissions Committee to compare applicants.

 Your score on a graduate exam demonstrates your strengths and shows you can withstand the rigors of the MSF, work well with your cohort, and get the greatest benefit from this program.

 Your post-baccalaureate work experience and career history are highly valued and considered.
-Your work experience can showcase your dedication to the field, offer real-world examples of past professional success, and help build a case for the Admissions Committee looking to build a diverse student cohort.
+Work experience can showcase your dedication to the field, offer real-world examples of past professional success, and help strengthen a case for the Admissions Committee looking to build a diverse student cohort.

 Letters of Recommendation

-A recommendation letter is your opportunity to show the Admissions Committee how your supervisors and peers think you are and why you should be chosen for the Georgetown MSF.
+A recommendation letter is your opportunity to show the Admissions Committee how your supervisors and peers think of you and why you should be chosen for the Georgetown MSF.
 A recommendation letter from your current or previous work supervisor is ideal, however we also accept letters of recommendations from internship supervisors, organizational leaders, or professors for pre-experience candidates.

 Ready to Apply?
 Application Checklist

-Use the application checklist below to audit your materials prior submitting.
+Use the application checklist below to audit your materials prior to submitting.

 - Application fee: One-time, non-refundable fee of $175.